-Cloud architecture with gateways, field devices, cameras, and external platforms connected to a unified IoT history.
+Distributed architecture with gateways, field devices, cameras, and external platforms connected to a unified operational history in Horus.

 Architecture for a heterogeneous world